vektort13/AntidetectRouter/README.md

 ## ⚠️ IMPORTANT WARNINGS – READ BEFORE USE

-> ❗ This project is an **alpha‑stage tool for advanced users**, not a polished consumer product.
+> ❗ This project is an **beta‑stage tool for advanced users**, not a polished consumer product.

 - **IPv6 support vs VPS providers**
   The script includes full logic for **IPv6 routing and OpenVPN IPv6 pools**.